 To be observable, the five charged tracks should have sufficient energy to escape the Mu3e target and fall within the detector acceptance.
 A simple estimate of the observable branching ratio can be found by requiring the transverse momentum of each electron and positron to be larger than the experimental threshold, $p_{\rm T, th} \sim 10$~MeV.
 We find

 where $p_{\rm e^\pm}^{\rm T, true}$ is the true transverse momentum of individual electrons and positrons in the muon rest frame.
-For completeness, we also quote the branching ratio for a threshold of $10$~MeV on the \emph{total} momentum,
+Here ``true" refers to the value of the quantity before any experimental smearing is applied, and should be contrasted with the ``reconstructed" quantities on which we apply cuts in \cref{sec:experimentalreach}.
+For completeness, we also quote the branching ratio for a threshold of $10$~MeV on the true \emph{total} momentum,

 where $p_{e^\pm}^{\rm true}$ is the true momentum of individual electrons and positrons in the muon rest frame.
 With the transverse-momentum cut, the above indicates that Mu3e should observe about $35$ events in 300 days of continuous running at a rate of $10^{8}$ muon stops per second, {\em i.e.}, about $2.5 \times 10^{15}$ muon decays.
 We revisit these estimates in \cref{par:SMsensitivity} with our simulation, showing that requiring five observable tracks leads to an even smaller branching ratio.